Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Method

 \subsection{Fine-tuning SLMs}

 After constructing these reasoning datasets, we use them to fine-tune the SLMs.
-In the KPDD, we fine-tune three SLMs: the first SLM, called KPDD-CoT/PoT-core, is used to extract the core question from the original problem, the second SLM, called KPDD-CoT/PoT-info, extracts the problem-solving information, and the third SLM, called KPDD-CoT/PoT-solve, uses both the core question and problem-solving information to solve the original question.
+In the KPDD, we fine-tune two SLMs: the first SLM, called KPDD-CoT/PoT-Key, is used to extract the key points from the original problem, the second SLM, called KPDD-CoT/PoT-Solve, solve the original question based on these key points.
+Here is a fine-tuning process for KPDD-CoT.
+The fine-tuning process for KPDD-PoT is similar to that of KPDD-CoT, with the detailed procedure for KPDD-PoT provided in Appendix~\ref{sec:ftkp}.